backdrop-contrib/bee/CONTRIBUTING.md

 though the coding standards test is not comprehensive.
 If tests fail, please attempt to fix if you can.
 If you're not sure why tests have failed, ask.

+If you wish to run the tests locally and you are not using Lando you will need version 9.6 of PHPUnit.

 If you are adding a new command or making changes to the way a command works, a new functional test or changes to existing functional tests, respectively, may be required.
 It is ok to request help if you are unsure about this.